What is Creatine For Bodybuilding? How Can it Help

 Common side effects

-Although most people tolerate creatine well, some may experience minor side effects such as bloating, cramping, or gastrointestinal discomfort.
-These issues generally arise when taking large doses of creatine, especially during the loading phase, or when using low-quality creatine supplements.
+Most people tolerate creatine well.
+However, some may experience minor side effects, such as bloating, cramping, or gastrointestinal discomfort.
+These issues generally arise when taking large doses of creatine, especially during the loading phase.
+Or when using low-quality creatine supplements.

 Dealing with potential side effects